 How to check TPM 2.0 status on your computer

-Microsoft announced that it will release Windows 11 on October 5, which is a very exciting event for Microsoft users, but it comes with a lot of problems, such as the PC must support TPM 2.0 to install Windows 11.
+Microsoft released Windows 11 on October 5, 2021, which is a very exciting event for Microsoft users.
+A major update will also be released in this year, Windows 10/11 version 22H2.
+But it also brings a lot of problems, such as the PC must support TPM 2.0 to install Windows 11.
+Also, we can't predict what will happen after the update, so to protect your system and data, it is highly recommended that you make a backup before updating to Windows 11!

 First, please choose one of the following methods to check if TPM 2.0 is available on your computer.